Pratham-Pandey/smash-it/README.md

 * 4 775 DC motors are used.
 * 4 custom gearbox have been created to icrease the torque of teh 775 DC motors.
 Gearbox images and specification are available below.
 * 4 high current motor controllers are used.
 * An IMU is also installed which provides accelerometer and gyroscope data.
+* A 12v battery with an buck converter is used to power supply to Pico and the ESP.

 ### Data Flow
  The following steps explain how data flows throughout the system: